 Plantar Fasciitis Treatment at Campion Chiropractic in College Station, Texas

 Pain stabs through your feet with every step, radiating from your heel along the bottom of your foot.
 Doctors say it can take six months to heal if you stay off of it, but is that really the best solution?
-Dr. Sehorn and Dr. Campion treat many cases similar to this by using a multi-pronged approach.
+Dr. Sehorn treat many cases similar to this by using a multi-pronged approach.
 The aim is to give short term pain relief quickly and, in the longer term, fix the underlying problem.

 Stretching, Massage & Therapies